Super Battle Golf

 If there’s anything I’ve learned from reading ACOUP, it’s that I don’t know anything about war.
 And if there’s anything else I’ve learned, it’s that games will almost always sacrifice fidelity for fun.
 By default this does not annoy me.
 When Battlefield 6 added the cash shop, I wasn’t pissed because someone could now play as their fursona, I was pissed because I had already paid $70 fucking dollars for this game.

 That said, for a game about high troop number combat, you would think there would be literally any way to meaningfully communicate with the other 28 people on your team.
-I’m pretty sure modern war isn’t conducted by taking 32 dudes, giving them thousands of dollars in military hardware, and then pointing at a burnt out mall and saying “Go fuck em up!”.
+I’m pretty sure modern war isn’t conducted by taking 32 dudes, giving them thousands of dollars in military hardware, and then pointing at a burnt out mall and saying “Go fuck em up!”

 But wait, you say.
-You say 32, then 28.
+“You said 32, then 28.”
 Those are different numbers.
 Yes, they are, because you do have voice chat with your squad, but you only have text chat with the rest of your team.
-I have used the text chat maybe 4 times total.
+I have used the text chat maybe 4 times total in 100+ hours.
 The only time it had any measurable impact was when one teammate was complaining that a challenge was too hard, that they could not overcome it, to which I suggested that “through jesus christ all things are possible”, which was followed by a series of “amens” from other team members.

 They managed to complete their challenge.

-Side Note: I suspect that the Lord, if real, and in the habit of intervening in the mortal world, has better things to do with their time then help someone get three air vehicles kills in one match, but what do I know.
+Side Note: I suspect that the Lord, if real and in the habit of intervening in the mortal world, has better things to do with their time then help someone get three air vehicles kills in one match, but what do I know.

-I also mention this because in 134 hours, it’s the only memorable moment I’ve actually had in game.
+I also mention this because in 134 hours, it’s the only memorable moment I’ve actually had in the game.
 There’s no building, so there’s no real opportunity for anything clever or tricky, just destruction.
 It’s a bit of a bummer.

 It’s just aggravating for a game where communication is key to have no communication.
 Now, if I remember correctly Battlebit did have local voice chat, and the result of that was every game started with a cacophony of racial slurs, Free Bird, and Fortunate Son, but at least it was possible shout “Rez me” at someone.